-Welcome to the Digital Classroom, developed by Newseum Education
+Welcome to the Digital Classroom, a free resource from Newseum Education

-The Newseum's award-winning videos and resources bring news literacy, journalism and history to life for students.
+Primary sources, interactives, videos and lesson plans bring history, journalism and the First Amendment to life for students.

 Digital Classroom Resources:

 - Integrated interactives that support media literacy, critical thinking skills and civic engagement

 - Hundreds of primary sources, including historic front pages, photographs and newsreels

 - Opportunities for students to submit their work